adoughty16/Secure-Distributed-Computing/README.md

 This is a sample program designed to demonstrate anonymous and secure salary data reporting/aggregation techniques.
 It is based on the salary reporting system implemented by the
 Boston Women's Workforce Council.
 More information on this system can be found on their website: https://thebwwc.org/mpc

 NOTE: This technique allows the Data Server to potentially skew the results of the survey by failing to report all the data it has collected.
-This can be fixed easily by adding a system where the reporting party tells the computation server how much data it is submitting.
+This can be fixed easily by adding a system wherein the reporting party communicates to the computation server how many datapoints it is submitting.
 This way if there is a disparity between the data expected and the data recieved, the computation server will know that the data server has tampered with the reporting system.

 ## The Problem: